Final Fantasy Tactics: Reception

 Final Fantasy Tactics sold nearly 825,000 copies in Japan in the first half of 1997, and ended the year at almost 1.24 million copies sold.
 By 2007 the game had sold approximately 1.35 million copies in Japan.
 As of August 2011, the game had sold over 2.4 million copies worldwide.

 Final Fantasy Tactics received critical acclaim upon its release.
-Some reviews lauded the battle sequences as challenging, requiring more strategic planning than ordinary RPGs and that utilising many gameplay mechanics in later battle sequences.
+Some reviews lauded the battle sequences as challenging, requiring more strategic planning than ordinary RPGs and utilising many gameplay mechanics in later battle sequences.
 The visuals were also lauded, particularly the spell effects, 3D battlegrounds, and camera that can be rotated and zoomed.
 Other reviewers disagreed and considered these elements a problem because it necessitated that the battles consist of fewer characters.
 John Ricciardi, in his review for Electronic Gaming Monthly, argued that the game should have been done in 2D style so that the PlayStation's processors could handle larger battlefields.
 Nob Ogasawara, when writing for GamePro, was also concerned with the small scale of the battles, saying that as a result the game "isn't so much Tactics Ogre with a Final Fantasy flavor as it is FF with a TO flavor".
 A reviewer at RPGFan criticized the game's difficulty as inconsistent, in part due to abilities unique to certain characters which unfairly sway the tide of battle either in favor of or against the player.

 Critics praised the story's depth and plot twists but some remarked that the large number of similar-looking characters made it hard to distinguish between characters to develop an emotional attachment.
 RPGFan criticized the English localization as rife with grammatical mistakes.
 The game's soundtrack was also praised.